‘Tis the season to be extroverted!

 Prepare conversation starters ahead of time.

 Imagine you’re attending a holiday party with a new significant other and you don’t know anyone.
 As the new person, people will likely ask you questions.
 For an introvert, constantly having the same conversations about yourself can be draining, but extroverts typically love that kind of stuff.
-If you have a couple of questions in mind that will turn the conversation on the other person, it will relieve you of having to talk about your job or how you met your SO quite as often.
+If you have a couple of questions in mind that will turn the conversation to the other person, it will relieve you of having to talk about your job or how you met your significant other quite as often.

 Go in with an open mind.